Martin Luther: Lessons from His Life and Labor

 In 1539, commenting on Psalm 119, Luther wrote, “In this psalm David always says that he will speak, think, talk, hear, read, day and night constantly — but about nothing else than God’s Word and Commandments.
-For God wants to give you His Spirit only through the external Word" (see note 4).
+For God wants to give you His Spirit only through the external Word” (1359).
 This phrase is extremely important.
 The “external Word” is the Book.
 And the saving, sanctifying, illuminating Spirit of God, he says, comes to us through this “external Word.”

 Luther calls it the “external Word” to emphasize that it is objective, fixed, outside ourselves, and therefore unchanging.
 It is a Book.
 Neither ecclesiastical hierarchy nor fanatical ecstasy can replace it or shape it.
 It is “external,” like God.
 You can take or leave it.
 But you can’t make it other than what it is.
 It is a book with fixed letters and words and sentences.

-He said in 1520, “Be assured that no one will make a doctor of the Holy Scripture save only the Holy Ghost from heaven" (see note 7).
+He said in 1520, “Be assured that no one will make a doctor of the Holy Scripture save only the Holy Ghost from heaven” (1355).
 Luther was a great lover of the Holy Spirit.
 And his exaltation of the Book as the “external Word” did not belittle the Spirit.
-On the contrary it elevated the Spirit’s great gift to Christendom.
-In 1533 he said, “The Word of God is the greatest, most necessary, and most important thing in Christendom" (see note 8).
-Without the “external Word" we would not know one spirit from the other, and the objective personality of the Holy Spirit himself would be lost in a blur of subjective expressions.
+On the contrary, it elevated the Spirit’s great gift to Christendom.
+In 1533 he said, “The Word of God is the greatest, most necessary, and most important thing in Christendom” (913).
+Without the “external Word,” we would not know one spirit from the other, and the objective personality of the Holy Spirit himself would be lost in a blur of subjective expressions.
 Cherishing the Book implied to Luther that the Holy Spirit is a beautiful person to be known and loved, not a buzz to be felt.

 Another objection to Luther’s emphasis on the Book is that it minimizes the incarnate Word, Jesus Christ himself.
 Luther says the opposite is true.
 To the degree that the Word of God is disconnected from the objective, “external Word,” to that degree the incarnate Word, the historical Jesus, becomes a wax nose for the preferences of every generation.
-Luther had one weapon with which to rescue the incarnate Word form being sold in the markets of Wittenberg.
+Luther had one weapon with which to rescue the incarnate Word from being sold in the markets of Wittenberg.
 He drove out the money changers — the indulgence sellers — with the whip of the “external Word,” the Book.

-When he posted the 95 theses on October 31, 1517, number 45 read, “Christians should be taught that he who sees someone needy but looks past him, and buys an indulgence instead, receives not the pope’s remission but God’s wrath" (see note 9).
-That blow fell from the Book — from the story of the Good Samaritan and from the second great commandment in the Book, "external Word.”
-And without the Book there would be no blow.
+When he posted the 95 theses on October 31, 1517, number 45 read, “Christians should be taught that he who sees someone needy but looks past him, and buys an indulgence instead, receives not the pope’s remission but God’s wrath” (Oberman, 77).
+That blow fell from the Book — from the story of the Good Samaritan and from the second great commandment in the Book — “external Word.”
+And without the Book, there would be no blow.
 And the incarnate Word would be everybody’s clay toy.
-So precisely for the sake of the incarnate Word Luther exalts the written Word, the “external Word.”
+So precisely for the sake of the incarnate Word, Luther exalts the written Word, the “external Word.”

 Neither the Roman church nor charismatic prophets claimed that the Spirit of the Lord narrated to them untold events of the historical Jesus.
 This is astonishing.
-Of all the claims to authority over the “external Word,” (by the pope), and along-side the “external Word” (by the prophets), none of them brings forth new information about the incarnate life and ministry of Jesus.
-Rome will dare to add facts to the life of Mary [for example, the immaculate conception (see note 11)], but not to the life of Jesus.
+Of all the claims to authority over the “external Word,” (by the pope), and alongside the “external Word” (by the prophets), none of them brings forth new information about the incarnate life and ministry of Jesus.
+Rome will dare to add facts to the life of Mary (For example, the immaculate conception, which Pius IX announced on December 8, 1854), but not to the life of Jesus.
 Charismatic prophets will announce new movements of the Lord in the sixteenth century, and in our day, but none seems to report a new parable or a new miracle of the incarnate Word omitted from the Gospels.
-Neither Roman authority nor prophetic ecstasy adds to or deletes from the external record of the incarnate Word (see note 12).
+Neither Roman authority nor prophetic ecstasy adds to or deletes from the external record of the incarnate Word.

 The specific question that I want to try to answer with you is what difference this discovery of the Book made in the way Luther carried out his ministry of the Word.
 What can we learn from Luther at study?
 His entire professional life was lived as a professor in the University of Wittenberg.
 So it will be helpful to trace his life up to that point and then ask why a professor can be a helpful model for pastors.